 And after a shorter than hoped for relief, the path then turns into a set of short, steep inclines called Walter’s Wiggles.
 After you get past the name and all of the turns, you’ll find yourself at Scout’s Lookout.
 This is where you can really take in the monolithic view of Angels Landing in front of you: the almost fin-like ridge jutting out from the canyon floor.

 Now, from Scout’s Lookout, it is apparently only 500 feet of climbing.
-I know this sounds simple enough (my naive self though that could be accomplished in twenty minutes, who was I kidding?), but consider for a minute the fact that from here on out, the trail is essentially a single-file path (if you can really call it a path) precariously close to the canyon precipice, so the foot traffic is what really gets you.
+I know this sounds simple enough, but consider for a minute the fact that from here on out, the trail is essentially a single-file path (if you can really call it a path) precariously close to the canyon precipice, so the foot traffic is what really gets you.
 At first, the trail doesn’t seem too narrow or perilous.
 The views off either side of the trail may terrify those scared of heights, but if you have hiking shoes with good traction, and you find yourself holding on to the chain rope provided at all times, the next fifteen to twenty minutes aren’t terrifying.
-(A small note on shoe attire: I saw a bunch of hikers wearing detachable spikes for the bottoms of their shoes to improve traction on the ice/snowy portions so I would definitely recommend buying those off of Amazon if you go during the winter months.)
+(A brief note on shoe attire: I saw a bunch of hikers wearing microspikes on the bottoms of their shoes to improve traction on the ice/snowy portions so I would definitely recommend bringing those if you go during the winter months.)

 Once you finish climbing up the sandstone and boulders, the path narrows to only nearly a foot or two in width.
 Now, this is where things get dicey – and icy.
-There are portions cut out of the rock here to make small “steps” (boy, would I have killed for those Walter’s Wiggles steps I complained about before).
-I like to think these steps were specifically made for those who were as terrified as I was at this point.
-I would compare this section of the trail to a very narrow footbridge.
-Raised 1,200 feet off the canyon floor, where falling off means almost certain death.
-Or, if you’re an adrenaline junkie who didn’t discover a terrifying fear of heights on this hike, like I did, you thrived during this section and it was loads of fun.
+Here, small sections of the rock were carved out to create “steps,” though these were more like tiny rocks that I often tripped over rather than actual steps that I used to propel myself forward.
+This section of the trail resembled the narrowest footbridge imaginable, perched 1,200 feet above the canyon floor.
+A misstep here could lead to a 1,000+ foot fall, resulting in almost certain death.
 If you dare to glance down at any point, you can see the minuscule outline of the Virgin River below.
 You can even see the shuttle buses running along the drive to the Grotto, if you look long enough.

 After surviving that, you essentially only have one final climb left until you make it to the top.
 For me, it was more a test of my mental endurance at this point than physical.
 (Although, admittedly, my legs were definitely starting to quake a little).
 Once you make it past the rest of the ice and rocky scrambles and lift yourself over that last ledge to the top of the ridge, you will feel a sense of accomplishment like no other.
 Do a Breakfast Club style first pump, if you’re feeling it.